awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

 1. In the ** IAM service role** area, choose the Maintenance Windows service role that has `iam:PassRole` permissions to the SNS role\.
 **Note**
 You must add `iam:PassRole` permissions to the Maintenance Windows role to enable Systems Manager to pass the SNS role to Amazon SNS\.
-If you haven't added `iam:PassRole` permissions, see Task 5 in the topic [Configuring Amazon SNS Notifications for AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-sns-notifications.html)\.
+If you haven't added `iam:PassRole` permissions, see Task 5 in the topic [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Write command output to an Amazon S3 bucket** box\.
 Type the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
-For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 1. In the **SNS notifications** section, choose **Enable SNS Notifications**\.